 Imagine running several days of single and dirt track from Cape Point to the heart of our mother city in Cape Town.
 This is not a race.
 This is a guided running experience.
-We keep groups to under 7 runners so you can enjoy your natural environment in peace and quiet and at your own pace.
+I keep groups to under 7 runners so you can enjoy your natural environment in peace and quiet and at your own pace.
 We will regroup often to keep the group together.
 We are not here to break records.

 Views of two oceans are plenty while running through unique indigineous flora that cover a large variety of biomes.
 Accomodation is available en route to meet every budget and comfort requirement.